TobikoData/sqlmesh/docs/concepts/macros/jinja_macros.md

 #### for loops

-For loops let you to iterate over a collection of items, allowing you to condense repetitive code and easily change the values used.
+For loops let you iterate over a collection of items to condense repetitive code and easily change the values used by the code.

 Jinja for loops begin with `{% for ... %}` and end with `{% endfor %}`.
 This example demonstrates creating indicator variables with `CASE WHEN` using a Jinja for loop: